-Since the foundation began, we have formed a great relationship with the CDC's Waterborne Disease Prevention Branch.
+Since the foundation began in 2010, Kyle Cares has formed a great relationship with the CDC's Waterborne Disease Prevention Branch.
 They have provided Kyle Cares with an enormous amount of information and support and we have worked together in the mission of saving others from this amoeba.

-~Kyle Lewis Amoeba Awareness Foundation has donated $60,000 to this department at the CDC so they can continue their work in finding a cure for PAM, developing rapid diagnostics and our donations aid their efforts in getting awareness, medication and information out to the doctors across the U.S. In 2018, our $30,000 donation went specifically to aid in adding new lab tech to their department to work specifically on a project for a new point of care test for naegleria folweri.
+~Kyle Lewis Amoeba Awareness Foundation has donated $60,000 to this department at the CDC so they can continue their work in finding a cure for PAM, developing rapid diagnostics and our donations aid their efforts in getting awareness, medication and information out to the doctors across the U.S. In 2018, our $30,000 donation went specifically to aid in adding a new lab tech to their department to work specifically on a project for a new point of care test (rapid diagnostic testing) for naegleria folweri.
 In 2020, Kyle Cares purchased a freeze-dryer for approximately $13000 to aid in the rapid point of care testing process.

 In 2012, Kyle Cares teamed up the Houston Baptist University where students and professors took immediate interest in our work and our mission.
 They invited us to come speak at the university and by late summer they began testing water samples from 3 Texas lakes for naegleri fowerli.